objcio/articles/2015-02-10-how-your-camera-works.md

 When using the iPhone camera, things are a lot easier because the aperture is fixed.
 An iPhone 6 has a fixed aperture of ƒ/2.2.

 In addition to the amount of light, aperture also affects the [depth of field](http://en.wikipedia.org/wiki/Depth_of_field).
 This relates to [focus](#Focus).
 The optical system in a camera will render things sharply within a range of distances away from the camera.
 As we change the aperture, this range becomes wider or narrower.
 We can use this to achieve nice effects.
-But sadly, we can not adjust the aperture on the iPhone.
+But sadly, we cannot adjust the aperture on the iPhone.

 ### Combining